 - Having been married to the service member prior to his or her reporting date at the new assignment

 - Applying for a position within commuting distance of your service member's new permanent duty station

 - Being considered one of the “best qualified” job applicants for the opening

 Consider volunteering, if possible, or doing an internship and proactively networking to build your contacts and gain experience.
 Tell family, friends, co-workers and all others that you are hoping to become a health educator or community health worker and ask for contacts they might have who can help you build and expand your network.

 Another key to starting and progressing in your career as a health educator or community health worker is to make the right connections through networking.
 Consider joining a professional organization in your chosen field to gain a better understanding of current industry practices and policies.
 Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
 Networking with other professionals in your industry will give you an edge in meeting the right people who may have the connections you need to obtain an interview at your new location.
 Remember, networking is the most effective job search method.

 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-You can also speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.
+Call Military OneSource at 800-342-9647 and ask to speak with a SECO career coach or use the Live Chat feature on MySECO to discuss any questions or concerns you may have.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.